samatix/data-stream/README.rst

 Next Actions
 ------------

 * Add a new websocket channel to serve market data via websockets and measure the resulting performance.
+* Add unitary tests

 Further Reading